-- 1. Open the flue damper slide (by putting the handle out so that your amobe and gases can travel directly into the flue, without being circled around the even.
-This will increase the dreft to your firebox, and reduce the stove's tendency to smoke while the chimney is still cold. - Turn the thermostat knob to "High".
+- 1. Open the flue damper slide (by pulling the handle out so that your smoke and gases can travel directly into the flue, without being circled around the oven.
+This will increase the draft to your firebox, and reduce the stove's tendency to smoke while the chimney is still cold. - 2.
+Turn the thermostat knob to "High".
 Open the accessory draft knob behind the stove two (2) complete turns or more. - 3.
-Pines kindling and crumbted newspaper into the firebox.
-Light with a match at a point close to the sir intake side.
-Do not overheat your stove during your first burn.
+Place kindling and crumbled newspaper into the firebox.
+Light with a match at a point close to the air intake side.
+Do not overheat your stove during your, first burn.
 A small fire is best to break in your stove when it is new.
-If your fire becomes too hot, close the accessory draft and adjust the thermostet as necessary.
+If your fire becomes too hot, close the accessory draft and adjust the thermostat as necessary.